 Distorted Business Value

-If you do not depreciate your capital asset value correctly, you won’t be at its real value, which results in inaccuracy of the financial position of the company.
+If you do not depreciate your capital asset value correctly, you won’t be at its real value, which results in the inaccuracy of the financial position of the company.

-The value of asset will be over recorded in the books of accounts.
+The value of an asset will be over recorded in the books of accounts.
 If the asset value is higher than the actual value, then the books of accounts show a higher profit.

 At the same time, negligence of depreciation may sometimes, hide the losses incurred in the business.

 This is not good for your business because the not calculated profit and loss will affect your business’s health.
 You will confuse the prospective investors due to profit uncertainty and it will impede you to increase your capital.

 Without depreciation calculation, the return tax may exceed more than the original amount you need to pay because your profit is overstated.